aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 either in a separate stack from your main service, or provision them manually and import them into your CDK application.

-The CDK also provides a custom resource which can be used for automatic validation if the DNS records for the domain are managed through Route53 (see below).

 ### Email validation

 Email-validated certificates (the default) are validated by receiving an